 Midgen berries (Austromyrtus dulcis) are sometimes referred to as sand berry, as they are a native bush food occurring naturally along Australia’s coastal regions.
 They are a close relative of the Lilly Pilly, both of the Myrtle family.

-Midgen berries grow on shrubs of around 6 feet in height.
+Midgen berries grow on shrubs of around 6 feet (2 m.) in height.
 Midgen berry plants have ovate, dark green leaves.
 The foliage is rich in oil, giving the leaves a gorgeous sheen.
 In cooler regions, the green foliage takes on reddish tones.

 The plant flowers in the spring and summer in its natural habitat.
 Emerging tender foliage shoots are pink and combined with the lovely white flowers make attractive specimens in the landscape.

-Resulting berries are small, white and blotched with gray, which makes them appear to be almost mauve in hue especially combined with their hairy, pinkish-brown calyx.
+Resulting berries are small, white, and blotched with gray, which makes them appear to be almost mauve in hue especially combined with their hairy, pinkish brown calyx.
 Birds love them but how about humans?
 Can we eat midgen berries?

 Is Midgen Berry Fruit Edible?

 Many Australian gardeners are flocking to fill their landscapes with native plants to reduce their environmental impact from chemicals and fertilizers, and midgen berries fit the criteria.
 Midgen berry plants are a hardy species that are rarely susceptible to diseases or pests.
-But there’s another great reason to incorporate midgen berry into the landscape; the berries are, indeed, edible.
+There’s another great reason to incorporate midgen berry into the landscape; the berries are, indeed, edible.

-Berries can be eaten raw out of hand or are often used to make pies, preserves or added to fruit salad.
+Berries can be eaten raw out of hand or are often used to make pies, preserves, or added to fruit salad.
 Eat them quickly though, midgen berries have a very short shelf life.

 How to Grow a Midgen Berry Plant

 Midgen berry shrubs are most suited to tropical regions.
 In cooler areas, plant them under some overhanging tree branches to give them protection from frost.
-Because the plant is native to Australia’s coastal areas, midgen berry does well in sandy coastal conditions provided it is protected from harsh salt rich winds.
+Since the plant is native to Australia’s coastal areas, midgen berry does well in sandy coastal conditions provided it is protected from harsh salt rich winds.